yukwang11/Early-Detection-and-Differential-Diagnosis-of-Alzheimer-s-Disease/README.md

 To ensure robustness, we also experimented with alternative models such as GRU and Transformer-based models, available in the `experiment` folder.
 These models allowed us to compare different architectures for processing sequential data and identify the most effective structure.

-## Experiment Folder
+## Files
+  - `Alzheimer_Embeddings_word2vec.ipynb`  : generates, visualizes, and saves the embeddings of labtests
+  - `Data_wrangling.ipynb` : experiment on dataset
+  - `Alzheimer_Build_Model(diag_delta).ipynb`  : Core notebook, include all necessary code
-The `experiment` folder contains the code for the different models we tested, including Transformer, GRU, and other variants.
+  - The `experiment` folder contains the code for the different models we tested, including Transformer, GRU, and other variants.
 Each script in this folder is an implementation of a unique model setup or experimental adjustment, allowing comparisons across methods.

 ---